 Designed for beginning and intermediate clinicians, this course provides a thorough foundation in substance abuse treatment.
 The prevention and treatment of substance abuse in people of all ages will be explored, as well as the relationship between substance use, violence, and physical and sexual abuse.
 Topics include: theories of etiology of addiction; pharmacology of psychoactive drugs; cultural factors that influence substance use; assessment and intervention with substance abusers and their families.
 Emphasis is put on diagnosis, treatment planning and referral to appropriate resources including self-help groups.
 Students will have the opportunity to participate in simulated interviews and experiential exercises.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA771 Professional Issues and Ethics in Counseling and Family Therapy - 3 credits
+CCA 771 Professional Issues and Ethics in Counseling and Family Therapy - 3 credits

 Students develop their own written manuals and action plans for responding to professional issues and ethics as counselors.
-The concerns addressed include: professional roles and functions, goals and objectives, ethical and legal standards, cross-cultural and cross-social class practice, professional liability, professional organizations and associations, professional history and trends, standards for supervision and independent practice, and preparation standards and credentialing.
+The concerns addressed include: professional roles and functions, goals and objectives, ethical and legal standards, cross-cultural and crosssocial class practice, professional liability, professional organizations and associations, professional history and trends, standards for supervision and independent practice, and preparation standards and credentialing.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA772 Psychopathology - 3 credits
+CCA 772 Psychopathology - 3 credits

 This course assumes a basic understanding of the DSM-IV TR Axes and classification of the various disorders that encompass a wide range of problems across a spectrum of developmental milestones and levels of severity.
 Special attention is paid to the relationship between Axis I clinical syndromes and Axis II personality disorders and features.
 Further attention is focused on differential diagnosis, treatment planning and best practices in applied settings.
 Discussions of treatment of mental illness include psychopharmacology, prevalent psychotherapies used in individual, family, couple and group psychotherapy and current research findings related to treatment.
 This course utilizes actual sites and cases of the students to practice the usage of principles covered.
 Confidentiality and other related ethical issues are considerations throughout the course.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA773 Group Dynamics/Group Counseling and Human Systems - 3 credits
+CCA 773 Group Dynamics/Group Counseling and Human Systems - 3 credits

 This course involves the study of the dynamics common to all small groups, through examining their structural and interactional properties and learning the bases for understanding groups as therapeutic, organizational, social, psychological, and collective phenomena.
 The class will be divided into two groups.
 All students will participate in an experiential, interactional group for one half of the term and observe another interactional group for one half of the term.
 Each experiential phase of a group will be followed by a didactic analysis of the process.
 The instructor will demonstrate various techniques as leader of all experiential sessions.
 Leadership styles will be examined as they influence group process.
 Students are required to write journal analyses of group sessions, complete assigned readings, and attend every session.
 (No one will be admitted to the course in the event of failure to attend the first session.)
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA774 Biological Bases of Behavior - 3 credits
+CCA 774 Biological Bases of Behavior - 3 credits

 This course explores neurological, biological, chemical, developmental and disease-related phenomena which influence human behavior.
 The course includes the interactive effects of mental illness, coping skills and physical health as well as the effects of medication and other agents on human behavior.
+Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.

-CCA775 Substance Abuse: Advanced Clinical Methods - 3 credits
+CCA 775 Substance Abuse: Advanced Clinical Methods - 3 credits